kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

     push_int32(-offset);
 ```

-Most instructions does not accept 64-bit constant values.
-We can use the `MOVABS reg64, imm64` instruction to load a 64 bit value to a register and then use that register.
+Most instructions only accept 32-bit constant values as operands, to use 64-bit constant values, we can use the `MOVABS reg64, imm64` instruction to load the value to a register.

 ```c
 // Store a constant value in a register.